 Imagine this scenery and everyday reality.
 Are you ready?
 You gave 10% of your earnings to the church and the church used the money to build schools, hospitals, parks and buy exclusive planes.
 You wanted to send your kids to the same school built by your church with your tithes.
 The church refused to admit your children to the school because you could not afford the exorbitant school fees, asked by the church.
 That is not all.
 You or your children were sick and wanted to go to the hospital built by your church with your tithes.
 You were refused treatment in the hospital built with your tithes because you could not pay for the hospital bill.
 You wanted to go to another town to buy your merchandise, which you would sell to earn your living and save the 10% of your earnings, which the church demanded from you as tithes.
 You had no money for transportation, you had no option than to track 50 kilometres to go and buy your goods, which you hoped to sell and earn money to be able to pay for the tithe demanded by your church.
 Yet your pastor used an exclusive private jet bought from your tithes to go to a restaurant and have dinner with the family.
 You were not sure how to afford 2 meals a day for yourself or/and family.

-If all these are your everyday realities, then you might consider looking for an urgent psychiatric help – immediately.
+If all these are your everyday realities, then you might consider looking for an urgent help – therapist, psychologist or psychiatrist.
 Better still, you don’t have to be an Adam Smith, Carl Marx or that economic wizard to have the wisdom and ability to save 10% of your earnings, rather in the bank – with a better interest rate, for that matter.
 Do you?
 Nor do you need any knowledge of accountancy to be able to use the saved 10% of your earnings – and the accumulated interest – to pay for your children’s school fees, hospital or transportation to your work or business, instead of paying the same to the church, which denies you benefits from such a co-operative contribution, savings or fund.
 Wake up from your slumber and look for a serious and urgent psychiatric help – if you are not yet awake!!!